XMCQCX/RadifyClass-RadifySkinEditor/README.md

 ---

-- ## Quick Start with Built-in Menus
+# Quick Start with Built-in Menus

 Run **Radify Menus.ahk** to access pre-built menus with 200+ items including emojis, symbols, websites, system settings, tools, and power options.
-You can create, customize, or modify items by editing the file.
+You can create or modify menus and their items by editing the file.

 ---

-## 🖱️ Default Actions and Shortcuts in ***Radify Menus.ahk***
+## Default Actions and Shortcuts in ***Radify Menus.ahk***

 ## Open Menu